 Now, most of the others, especially Peter and Gordon, liked overtime, the weekend work was days and you could do it as long as you hadn't been on nights.
 But I liked to be at home at the weekends so that my body clock could jerk back into natural circadian time.
-I needed the time to recuperate and I would make a point of taking some of the responsibility from the missus.
+I needed time to recuperate and I would make a point of taking some of the responsibility from the missus.
 I enjoyed giving my kid a bath.
 I was a dab hand at dipping dirty nappies in the toilet to flush them off (once I lost grip of one and it went down the sewer.)
 Becky, my missus, used the old fashioned terry nappies rather than the paper ones, because the wife's mother gave them us in her layette, this was after she came around to the idea of me and Becky not being married with a kid on the way.
 And, you know, it's like one of the main features of the Island - the washing lines all of glowing white, freshly laundered nappies, hoisted high on the lines strung across the tenement courtyards, like flags or baby bunting.

-Then there was Gary, nosey, nosey Gary - another old K former.
-I remember Alec saying that there must have been something in Baytown's air, all of our lasses having kids at the same time.
+Then there was Gary, nosey, nosey Gary - another of our old K formers.
+I remember old Alec saying that there must have been something in Baytown's air, all of our lasses having kids at the same time.
 He actually called it calving - he's of farming stock, I think.
-First it was Gary's turn, and with it another boy.
-Now, as you know, Gary already had a kid, soon after school wasn't it?
+So it was Gary's turn, and he had another boy.
+Now, Gary already had a kid, soon after leaving Belvedere.
+A girl.
 So this was his second kid and he and his wife Lillian felt confident enough to risk a home birth.
 They ended up, though, playing host for five hours to a growingly annoyed and irked midwife - Lillian's contractions proving to be what do they say - Braxton Hicks - you know, imaginary.
-Well, it was hours and hours, imaginary I am not sure.
-But, de rigeur, on his first shift back out comes a tin of half-panatellas.
-Now, even though he's only the same age as you and me, oh, because he's the so and so experienced dad Gary thinks he can tell us all about it.
-I remember he'd demonstrated for us, one night, how to fold a nappy - he used one of the string mesh rags for wiping oil and brass swarf from our hands.
-Okay, maybe we were innocents to all of it at that time, and we did, watch the demo - I mean even old Alec seeing as his generation never troubled themselves much with women's work.
+Well, it was hours and hours, if they were imaginary I doubt because it came, eventually.
+But in spite of all that, de rigeur, on his first shift back out comes a tin of half-panatellas.

+Now, even though he's only the same age as you and me, oh, because he's the so and so experienced dad, Gary thought he could lecture us all about it.
+One night he demonstrated for us how to fold a nappy - he got one of the string mesh rags that we used for wiping oil and brass swarf from our hands for the purpose.
+Okay, maybe we were innocents to all of it at that time and we did watch his demo - I mean even old Alec did, seeing as his generation never troubled themselves much with women's work.
 So we all gathered around the rest-room table as he made this mini-nappy on the palm of his hand like he was doing an origami puzzle.
 And when he finished the demo he swept it up into the air and slams it down onto the table, making all of our lunch boxes jump!
 Anyway, what I mean to say about Gary is his nonchalence was, well, may have lain behind him infringing our cigar ritual.
 Well, at least it did for Gordon, I didn't myself didn't notice, but Gordon said he was a little tight bastard at the best of times and those panatelas of Gary's burned too quick, that they were too dry and a hot smoke.
 Gordon reckoned they must have been from last Christmas or something...